Academic Catalog

 St. Catherine’s education prepares women to lead and influence.
 Increasingly, being an advocate for a more just world requires the combination of quantitative skills, concise and professional writing, and understanding of the political process.
 By intentionally developing a combination of skills in statistics, economics, political science, and professional writing, the Public Policy major will help students prepare for the multi-skilled careers in today's social justice fields.

 The Public Policy major exemplifies St. Catherine’s mission to integrate the liberal arts with professional education.
-In the Public Policy major, students will be take courses across a range of disciplines and also learn professional skills in analysis and writing.
+In the Public Policy major, students will take courses across a range of disciplines and also learn professional skills in analysis and writing.
 The backbone of the Public Policy major includes courses drawn from economics and political science that address the theoretical underpinnings of the economy and political process.
 Students are also encouraged to take electives in sociology that examine structural inequality.
 This broad theoretical work is paired with applied skills needed in today’s policy analyst roles - including cost benefit analysis, policy evaluation, data visualization, and how to craft an effective policy memo.
 This combination provides students with the applied professional skills needed to succeed in their careers, in-depth knowledge of economic and political processes, and a deep appreciation for fundamental questions of fairness, equality, and justice.

 Outside of the classroom, our department works to provide all students with opportunities to enhance their St. Kate’s experience and increase the value they bring to organizations following graduation.
 Students can attend events hosted by the Minnesota Center for Diversity in Economics, such as “Socialism vs. Capitalism” or “The Economics of Immigration.”
 Public Policy majors can gain practical experience through a capstone research project or an internship.
 In recent years, our department has had many student-faculty research collaborations on issues ranging from development in the Middle East and North Africa to local education policy and bias in police stops.
 Students have presented their work at national conferences such as the Population Association of America (PAA) conference and the National Conference on Undergraduate Research (NCUR).
 Internship opportunities in the Twin Cities area provide students with applied experiences at large and small organizations, including American Red Cross, Ramsey County, National Housing Resource Center, and the Minnesota Department of Transportation.